OsmanArshid/Shader_Manipulation/README.md

 # **Dissolve Shader Effect**

 This project demonstrates a **Dissolve Shader Effect** implemented in Unity.
-The shader dynamically dissolves a 3D object (a sphere) using noise and allows for customizable edge glow and colors.
+The shader dynamically dissolves a 3D object (a sphere) using noise, allowing for customizable very slight edge glow and colors.

 ## **Features**
 - A slider for float `[0.0f, 1.0f]` that controls the dissolve percentage:
   - `0.0f` = Fully visible sphere with no glowing edge.
-  - `1.0f` = Sphere entirely dissolved (transparent), with glowing edges at intermediate stages.
+  - `1.0f` = sphere entirely dissolved (transparent).
 - A color picker for edge color customization.
 - Inspector Adjustable dissolve duration (default is 1 second).
-- Slight Edge glow integrated into the shader, controlled via the Unity Shader Graph.
+- Slight edge glow is integrated into the shader and controlled via the Unity Shader Graph.
 - **Event-driven Dissolve Trigger**: Dissolve process starts only when the user presses the **Spacebar**.

 ---